teamatldocker/jira/README.md

     -e "SERVER1CERTIFICATE_DNAME=/CN=CrustyClown/OU=SpringfieldEntertainment/O=crusty.springfield.com/L=Springfield/C=US" \
     -e "SERVER1HTTPS_ENABLED=true" \
     -e "SERVER1HTTP_ENABLED=false" \
-    blacklabelops/nginx
+    atldocker/nginx
 ~~~~

 > Jira will be available at https://192.168.99.100.

 # A Word About Memory Usage

 Jira like any Java application needs a huge amount of memory.
 If you limit the memory usage by using the Docker --mem option make sure that you give enough memory.
-Otherwise your Jira will begin to restart randomly.
+Otherwise, Jira will begin to restart randomly.
 You should give at least 1-2GB more than the JVM maximum memory setting to your container.

 Java JVM memory settings are applied by manipulating properties inside the `setenv.sh` file and this image can set those properties for you.

 Example:

-Applying minimum memory of 384 megabytes and maximum of one gigabyte.
+Applying the [minimum memory for Jira 8.0+](https://confluence.atlassian.com/adminjira/preparing-for-jira-8-0-955171967.html#PreparingforJira8.0-mem) of 2048 megabytes and 8192 megabytes.

 The correct properties from the Atlassian documentation are `JVM_MINIMUM_MEMORY` and `JVM_MAXIMUM_MEMORY`